openstack/openstack-manuals/doc/common/glossary.rst

       A tool to automate system configuration and installation on Debian-based Linux distributions.

+   private cloud

+      Computing resources used exclusively by one business or organization.

    private image

       An Image service VM image that is only available to specified